scc365/p4-tutorial-solution/exercise1/README.md

 # Implementing Basic Forwarding

-## Toolchain

-In order to simplify the p4 development, we provide you with a Makefile that will allow you to automate p4 development using Docker containers.
-Basic action are available through the provide Makfile.
-The action that you can execute are:

-- _make p4-build_: This action will compile the file p4src/main.p4 and generate
-  the required switch pipeline files in the folder `p4src/build`, i.e., p4src/build/bmv2.json (The specification file for the switch), and p4src/build/p4info.txt (Required to generate the p4 bindinds., and p4src/build/p4info.txt ())
-- _make build-proto_: Generate the python binding to run a GRPC client that can connec tothe P4 switch.
-- _make start, make stop, make restart_:

 ## Introduction

 The objective of this exercise is to write a P4 program that implements basic forwarding.
 To keep things simple, we will just implement forwarding for IPv4.

 With IPv4 forwarding, the switch must perform the following actions for every
-packet: (i) update the source and destination MAC addresses, (ii) decrement the time-to-live (TTL) in the IP header, and (iii) forward the packet out the appropriate port.
+packet: (i) update the source and destination MAC addresses, (ii) decrease the time-to-live (TTL) in the IP header, and (iii) forward the packet out of the appropriate port.

 Your switch will have a single table, which the control plane will populate with static rules.
 Each rule will map an IP address to the MAC address and output